wlough/C-GLASS/README.md

 ### Potentials

 C-GLASS is designed to be able to use interchangable potentials for various objects.
-However, potentials need to be added manually as a subclass of PotentialBase, included in PotentialManager, and a corresponding potential_type added to definitions.h for lookup purposes (see the InitPotentials method in PotentialManager.h for examples).
+However, potentials need to be added manually as a subclass of PotentialBase, included in PotentialManager, and a corresponding potential_type added to definitions.hpp for lookup purposes (see the InitPotentials method in PotentialManager.hpp for examples).

 ### Outputs